mispy/test-wp-static/wp-content/plugins/ssl-insecure-content-fixer/readme.txt

 = I get "insecure content" warnings from some of my content =

 You are probably loading content (such as images) with a URL that starts with "http:".
 Take that bit away, but leave the slashes, e.g. `//www.example.com/image.png`; your browser will load the content, using HTTPS when your page uses it.
-Better still, replace "http:" with "https:" so that it always uses https to load images, e.g. `https://www.example.com/image.png`.

 If your page can be used outside a web browser, e.g. in emails or other non-web documents, then you should always use a protocol and it should probably be "https:" (since you have an SSL certificate).
 See [Cleaning up content](https://ssl.webaware.net.au/cleaning-up-content/) for more details.

+NB: see below for responsive images bug!

+= Responsive images don't work with plugin enabled =

+WordPress 4.4 introduced [responsive images](https://make.wordpress.org/core/2015/11/10/responsive-images-in-wordpress-4-4/).
+It works well when images are linked with a protocol ("http:" or "https:") and the page is loaded on the same protocol.
+Sadly, there's a bug in WordPress 4.4 that breaks responsive images when the page is loaded on a different protocol, or when images a linked with no protocol (just "//").

+Because this plugin changes image URLs in PHP calls, the responsive images can have a different protocol scheme to the image in the content.
+Even with the fix level set to Content, responsive images won't work if the page was saved with "http:" for image URLs, until this WordPress bug is fixed.

+Until the bug is fixed, the best work-around is to make sure that image URLs have a protocol that matches how the page will be loaded.
+If the page will always be loaded with HTTPS, then the image URL should start with "https:".
+If the page can be loaded on both HTTP and HTTPS, then responsive images won't work on at least one of those until the bug is fixed.

 = My website is behind a load balancer or reverse proxy =

 If your website is behind a load balancer or other reverse proxy, and WordPress doesn't know when HTTPS is being used, you will need to select the appropriate [HTTPS detection settings](https://ssl.webaware.net.au/https-detection/).
-See my blog post, [WordPress is_ssl() doesn’t work behind some load balancers](https://snippets.webaware.com.au/snippets/wordpress-is_ssl-doesnt-work-behind-some-load-balancers/), for some details.
+See my blog post, [WordPress is_ssl() doesn’t work behind some load balancers](http://snippets.webaware.com.au/snippets/wordpress-is_ssl-doesnt-work-behind-some-load-balancers/), for some details.

 = I get warnings about basic WordPress scripts like jquery.js =